 Dupixent is a human monoclonal antibody, a type of protein that is made to attach to a particular substance.
 Dupixent targets interleukin-4 (IL-4) and interleukin-13 (IL-13), two chemicals that are involved in the inflammatory response of the immune system.
-In people with AD, there is a dysfunction in the immune system, which results in an overactive, inflammatory state.
-By suppressing the inflammatory response, Dupixent may improve the symptoms of AD, including itching, redness, and rash.3,4
+In people with atopic dermatitis, there is a dysfunction in the immune system, which results in an overactive, inflammatory state.
+By suppressing the inflammatory response, Dupixent may improve the symptoms of atopic dermatitis, including itching, redness, and rash.3,4

 What are the possible side effects of Dupixent?

 The most common side effects experienced by people taking Dupixent include injection site reactions, eye and eyelid inflammation (including redness, swelling, and itching), and cold sores on the mouth or lips.
 Rarely, Dupixent may cause serious side effects, such as allergic reactions, eye pain, or vision changes.
 Patients should stop using Dupixent and seek immediate medical care if they experience an allergic reaction including any of the following symptoms: fever, general ill feeling, swollen lymph nodes, hives, itching, joint pain, or skin rash.4 This is not a complete list of side effects, so consult with your doctor if you experience anything out of the norm while taking Dupixent.